-MELBOURNE ENGINEERING CONSULTANTS PTY LTD provides town planning design services to Melbourne clients.
-Town planners are involved in making long and short-term decisions about the management and development of cities, town, villages and the countryside.
-They aim to balance the conflicting demands of housing, industrial development, agriculture, recreation, transport and the environment, in order to allow appropriate development to take place.
+MELBOURNE ENGINEERING CONSULTANTS PTY LTD provides town planning design services to its Melbourne clients.
+Town planners are involved in making long, and short-term, decisions about the management and development of cities, towns, villages, and the countryside.
+They aim to balance the sometimes-conflicting demands of housing, industrial development, agriculture, recreation, transport, and the environment, in order to allow appropriate development to take place.

-Town planning design services are aimed at taking into account the often competing views of businesses and local communities within towns and cities.
+Town planning design services must consider the often-competing views of businesses and local communities, within towns and cities.
 In rural areas, town planners must ensure that development is sustainable and that the right balance of development is achieved to preserve the environment, as well as agricultural interests.
-When done with care and consideration, the work of town planners also makes a positive contribution to tackling the effects of climate change.
+When done with care and consideration, the work of town planners contributes positively to tackling the effects of climate change.

-Town planning services in Melbourne covers a broad area of work that requires many different skills.
-MEC town planning design services can also cater for particular town planning requirements, such as protecting the historical environment or urban design.
-In general, key planning activities include:
+MEC town planning design services can assist when dealing with unique town planning requirements, such as protecting the historical environment or urban design.

 - Developing creative and original town planning design solutions to satisfy all parties

 - Assessing town planning applications and enforcing and monitoring outcomes as necessary

 - Researching and designing town planning policies to guide the development

 - Designing layouts and drafting design statements